praveenjadhav1510/praveenjadhav1510/README.md

 # 💫 About Me:
-👋 Hi, I’m praveen jadhav<br>👀 I’m interested in web development and deploy<br>🌱 I’m currently learning BCA 5th sem at RLS BCA College<br>💞️ I’m looking to collaborate<br>📫 How to reach me praveenjadhav1510@gmail.com<br>🖤 You can also call me: Jarvis
+👋 Hi, I’m Praveen Jadhav  <br>
+👀 I’m passionate about web development and deployment  <br>
+🎓 I’ve completed my BCA from RLS BCA College  <br>
+💼 I’m looking to collaborate on exciting frontend and full-stack projects  <br>
+📫 Reach me at: praveenjadhav1510@gmail.com  <br>
+🖤 You can also call me: Jarvis <br>

 ## 🌐 Socials: